Serena Williams plays 2nd seed Kontaveit in US Open Round 2 - NewsBreak

 NEW YORK — (AP) — For as long as Serena Williams remains in the U.S. Open bracket, there is one overwhelming question that will hang over the proceedings and help define the moment: Could this be the last chance to watch her play?

-The second opportunity for spectators to shower Williams with adoration — and for the 23-time major champion to enjoy that outpouring at what she has hinted, but purposely not definitively declared, will be her final tournament — was scheduled for Wednesday night in Arthur Ashe Stadium, the largest arena in Grand Slam tennis.
+The second opportunity for spectators to shower Williams with adoration — and for the 23-time major champion to enjoy that outpouring at what she has hinted, but purposely not definitively declared, will be her final tournament — began Wednesday night in Arthur Ashe Stadium, the largest arena in Grand Slam tennis.

 The opponent this time: No. 2 seed Anett Kontaveit, a 26-year-old from Estonia whose current ranking is much better than Williams’ is, but whose career resume lacks so much as one quarterfinal victory at any Slam event.

+About 1 1/2 hours before the scheduled start of that match, Williams went out to the practice courts for a 30-minute warmup session.
+She crossed paths with her sister, Venus, who was wrapping up some doubles work on that same court.

+As Serena left after her hitting session, crowds cheered, and she paused to wave in their direction with her right hand as she checked her cellphone in her left.

-Forget, for a minute, the relative merits of the two players’ skills and styles of play.
-Forget the X's and O's of the matchup.
+Forget, for a minute, the relative merits of the two players’ skills and styles of play in the Williams vs. Kontaveit matchup.
+Forget the X's and O's.
 Because this trip to Flushing Meadows is, as always, about the points and the games and the sets and the scores for Williams, who won her first trophy here at age 17 in 1999 and is now 40.

 As strident a competitor as tennis, or any sport, has seen, as rightly self-confident in her abilities as an athlete, Williams was not about to think of this whole exercise as merely a farewell tour.